nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 **Get the App**

 Download SG Courts Mobile App for iPhones & iPads.
 This App is available for:

-- iPad, iPhone, and iPod Touch
+*  iPad, iPhone, and iPod Touch
-- iOS 12 or later
+*  iOS 12 or later

 **Install the App**

 On your iPhone or iPad, go to SG Courts Mobile App on the App Store.

-- Tap Get.
+*  Tap Get.
-- Tap Install.
+*  Tap Install.
-- Enter your Apple ID Password and tap OK.
+*  Enter your Apple ID Password and tap OK.

 To start using, go to your home screen.
 Tap on the SG Courts Mobile App.
 Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.

 ## Install for Android

 **Get the App**

 Download SG Courts Mobile App for Android phones and tablets.

-This app is available on phones and tablets running Android 5.0+ (Lollipop).
+This App is available on phones and tablets running Android 5.0+ (Lollipop).

 **Install the App**

 On your Android phone or tablet, go to SG Courts Mobile App on Google Play.

-- Tap Install.
+*  Tap Install.
-- Tap Accept.
+*  Tap Accept.

 To start using, go to the Home or All Apps page.
 Tap the SG Courts Mobile App.
 Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.

 ## Get Updates when available